misiektoja/spotify_profile_monitor/docs/usage.md

 An interval below 30 seconds invites the Spotify rate limiter, which stops the tool seeing anything. `--doctor` warns when the configured interval is that short.

+A check that could not finish does not wait out the full interval.
+It comes back after the error interval instead, set with the `-m` flag or the `SPOTIFY_ERROR_INTERVAL` configuration option (default: 300, i.e. 5 minutes), so a long polling interval does not leave the tool blind for hours over a failure that clears in minutes.

+Rate limiting is the exception.
+Spotify clears it on a timer of its own and it is easy to hit while sweeping a profile with many playlists, so a rate limited check is retried after 1 minute, then 2, 4, 8, 16 and 30 minutes while the limit lasts, never waiting longer than the polling interval.
+A complete check returns the tool to the polling interval.
+A failure the tool cannot retry away, such as a target that no longer exists, keeps the polling interval, since asking again sooner would only repeat it.

 <a id="liveness-reminder"></a>
 ### Liveness Reminder